LakeinLove/Mage-The-Awakening/Character Mechanics/Merits/Imbued Item.md

 By default, an Imbued Item has a single point of Mana.
 Points in this Merit (in excess of those required by the imbued spell) purchase a “battery” of two additional Mana each.
 This Mana can only be used to cast the spell within the item.
 Recharging the Mana reserves requires Mana and one hour per point.
 While an Imbued Item may only possess one triggered spell, the Merit is not limited to the normal five dots, because of this battery effect.

-Imbued Items can be used to cast spells that risk Paradox, with the base Paradox dice per Reach of their user’s Gnosis (1 for unAwakened users.)
-Awakened users can spend the item’s Mana instead of their own to mitigate Paradox, but only up to the limit imposed by their Gnosis.
+Imbued Items can be used to cast spells that risk [[Paradox]], with the base [[Paradox]] dice per Reach of their user’s Gnosis (1 for unAwakened users.)
+Awakened users can spend the item’s Mana instead of their own to mitigate [[Paradox]], but only up to the limit imposed by their Gnosis.
 Paradoxes from an Imbued Item cannot be contained, instead automatically releasing.

 This Merit can be combined with the Enhanced Item Merit, but it cannot be combined with the Artifact Merit.